vhbui02/til/11ty/11ty-cheatsheet.md

 ### 1. [Global Data Files](https://www.11ty.dev/docs/data-global/)

-- Store static data or code, can be dynamically retrived during build.
+- Store static data can be **globally** dynamically retrived during build (any Layouts and Pages can access them)
-- Every template can use them.
 - File-based locator: use file/directory name with dot notation.
+- Appropriate for small arrays pulling from remote CMS..

 **Examples:**